Applied/Industrial HVAC

 Summary:

-This (2) two-day course (1.4 CEU) is designed to assist in the education and development of the individual that has the responsibilities for the day to day operation and maintenance of their boiler and the ancillary equipment.
+This course for HVAC Mechanics & Service Engineers is designed to assist in the education and development of the individual who has the responsibilities for the day-to-day operation and maintenance of their boiler and the ancillary equipment.
 The Student will gain the knowledge and understanding of how to properly operate the equipment safely but more efficiently.
-This course will also provide the proper sequence of operation or timing that will assist in the troubleshooting area and reduce downtime and increase reliability.
+This course will also provide the proper sequence of operation or timing that will assist in the troubleshooting area, to reduce downtime and increase reliability.

 Objectives: